HowieHz/halo-theme-higan-hz/src/templates/components/list-post-summary/README.md

 ## Description

-This component displays a summarized list of posts with comprehensive details such as title, publish date, categories, tags, views, word count, estimated reading time, excerpt, and cover image.
+This component displays a summarized list of posts with comprehensive details, including title, publish date, categories, tags, and views.
+It also shows word count, estimated reading time, excerpt, and cover image.

 ## Usage